tomdyson/fraggle/README.md

 uv run fraggle serve
 ```

+## Comparison with microllama

+Fraggle improves on microllama by:
+- Provider-agnostic: Use any LLM via any-llm
+- Modern dependencies: LangChain 0.3+
+- Better naming: Focus on RAG, not LLMs
+- Same simple API and deployment story

+## License

+MIT

 ## Publishing a New Version

 Fraggle uses GitHub Actions to automatically publish to PyPI when you push a version tag: